zikula-modules/DizkusModule/CraigNotes.md

 Craig's Notes
 =============

- - The forum last post uses the FIRST post from the last topic
  - Last post links should go direct to post?
  - Main page should show subforums
  - total posts, topics not including subforums